 Diagnosing Labile Hypertension

 High blood pressure is especially concerning if you develop it when you are in your teens or early twenties or you are over the age of 60.
-While it still requires medical attention, it’s normal to develop high blood pressure in your 40s, especially if you have a family history of high blood pressure.
+While it still requires medical attention, it’s more common to develop high blood pressure in your 40s, especially if you have a family history of high blood pressure.
 Regardless of age, your doctor will try to distinguish between true hypertension and labile hypertension concerns.

 Your doctor will pursue a labile hypertension diagnosis by giving you a 24-hour ambulatory blood pressure monitor.
 If the results show unusual spikes in blood pressure, your doctor will search for the underlying cause.